 This post ended up being so much longer than I expected!
-I think I got lost in a research vortex.
-Feel free to skip through to the items you need to help with your Pilgrim studies, and just ignore the rest! 🙂
+I think I got lost in a research vortex. 🙂

 Our feature book to introduce our study was If You Sailed on the Mayflower in 1620 by Ann McGovern, but the amount of information available to expand on the book, as usual, was overwhelming.
 There were so many books I wanted to use to introduce our study on Pilgrims, but this one seemed easiest to grasp, especially for my six-year-old.

 If you’d like to use some of these ideas and need a planner to help you organize your projects, download this free Story Farmer exclusive “Let’s Travel Through Time” one-page planner, or download a more extensive (and free) unit study planner from Hi5 Homeschool.

 The Church of England